Hello, my name is Nitin Verma and I’m an ophthalmologist in Hobart, Tasmania.

 (Why funding Australian Vision research is so important?)

-Eyesight, vision, you know, is so important to everybody and if you don’t believe me, just close your eyes for 30 seconds, both of them, and then you know what I’m talking about.
+Eyesight, vision, you know, is so important to everybody and if you don’t believe me, just close your eyes for 30 seconds, both of them, and then you’ll know what I’m talking about.
+Not only does eyesight and vision have a positive relationship with quality of life, but it’s also important from a national, community and also from an international perspective.

-So, I think that a donation, support for eye care, for keeping people’s vision, for research in vision sciences, is really an investment in the future.
-One day all of us in some form or another, are going to require something to do with our vision and our eyes.
-Really, not only are you investing in the future of the country, you actually are investing in the future of yourself.
+So, I think that a donation, support for eye care, for keeping people’s vision, for research in vision sciences – is really an investment in the future.
+One day, all of us in some form or another, are going to require something to do with our vision and our eyes.

 (Why considering leaving a bequest matters?)

-Research is a long drawn up journey, and sometimes the support for research needs to be also, you know, there to match that length of time that research comes or an idea comes to fruition.
-To ensure that your interest to ensure that your effort in supporting, promoting eye research continues even after you.
+Research is a long drawn-out journey, and sometimes the support for research needs to be also, you know, there to match that length of time that research comes or an idea comes to fruition.

 I think one of the sensible ways of doing that, is including research, including support for research in your bequest, because that’s the only way to be able to continue your support even when you’re not there.